- 1. Metabo VS. Makita Hammer Drill

 Why Should You Own A Hammer Drill

 Most professional contractors and homeowners own a hammer drill.
-The reason behind this is because it helps the tasks easier, especially when drilling holes.
+The reason behind this is that it helps the tasks easier, especially when drilling holes.

 If you need to ensure that the screws are securely screwed, using a masonry drill is ideal.

-It is also ideal to use hammer drill on wood frame constructions.
+It is also ideal to use hammer drills on wood frame constructions.
 Also, drilling holes on footings, slabs, and concrete piers is necessary for you to be able to install metal anchors.

 Using a hammer drill will make things more comfortable because it has the speed and power to blast through different materials, including concrete when needed.